American Education Week: A Conversation with Dean Ginsberg

 Also, with our focus on online programming and other new instructional technology, we are working to help educators find success with student populations that demand new approaches.

 Are you ready to transform public education in the U.S.?
-Explore what you can do in partnership with the University of Kansas School of Education, which offers flexible online programs to meet the needs of working educators.
+Explore what you can do in partnership with the University of Kansas School of Education and Human Sciences, which offers flexible online programs to meet the needs of working educators.